 Cyntoia Brown, serving life for murder, asks Tennessee parole board for clemency: A look at her case

+Cyntoia Brown, sentenced to life for murder, granted clemency: A look at her case

-Cyntoia Brown, a Tennessee woman who is currently serving a life sentence for a murder she committed when she was a 16-year-old prostitute, made her case for clemency on Wednesday.
+Cyntoia Brown, a Tennessee woman who was given a life sentence for a murder she committed when she was a 16-year-old prostitute, was officially granted clemency by Gov. Bill Haslam.

-Brown, who is now 30, appeared before a state board of parole on May 23 -- but the panel didn't leave the hearing with any clear-cut decision.
-According to The Tennessean, the six-member board was split three ways on what to do: deny the clemency request, ask the governor to reduce the sentence to time served or reduce her sentence to 25 years in prison.

-It's now up to Gov. Bill Haslam to decide what to do regarding Brown.
+Haslam commuted her life sentence, and Brown will be released to parole supervision on Aug.
+7, he said in a statement.
+Brown had served 15 years in prison before the governor’s decision.

+“Cyntoia Brown committed, by her own admission, a horrific crime at the age of 16,” Haslam said.
+“Yet, imposing a life sentence on a juvenile that would require her to serve at least 51 years before even being eligible for parole consideration is too harsh, especially in light of the extraordinary steps Ms. Brown has taken to rebuild her life.”

 Read on for a look at her case and what’s happened since she’s been behind bars.